 SPORTS PERFORMANCE, HEALTHY GAMING, AND OTHER RELATED MENTAL HEALTH CONCERNS

-Matt Missar is an Interning Therapist with The Better Institute.
-He is currently pursuing his Master of Social Work degree at the University of Pittsburgh with a focus in Direct Practice and certificate in Mental Health.
-Matt is also currently fulfilling the requirements for his International Gaming Disorder Certificate (IGDC).
+Matt Missar is a clinician with The Better Institute and a recent graduate from the University of Pittsburgh’s School of Social Work.
+Matt holds a Masters of Social Work degree with a focus in Direct Practice and certificate in Mental Health.
+Matt has also recently obtained his International Gaming Disorder Certificate (IGDC).

 Matt values working with individuals of all ages and specializes in working with younger individuals regarding stress, anxiety, and problematic gaming.
 Matt has a unique ability to genuinely engage and connect with each client.
 Matt brings an extraordinary research background to The Better Institute in which he has conducted in-depth research examining the vulnerability and resilience among children at-risk for maladaptive psychosocial outcomes.